Tomato and Corn Pie with Fresh Basil

 • Preheat oven to 400 degrees.

-• If using a purchased crust, roll it out to flatten it slightly.
-Place in a 9 or 10-inch deep-dish pie pan.
+• Place in a 9 or 10-inch deep-dish pie pan.

 • Press the pie crust securely against the pie pan including securing the edge of the crust to the rim of the pie pan.
 Dock the bottom in a few places with a fork.
 Place a large piece of parchment over and up the sides and fill with pie weights, dried beans or rice.

-• Bake 12 to 14 minutes or until crust is lightly browned.
-Reduce oven temperature to 375 degrees.
-Let crust cool.
+• Bake 12-15 minutes or until crust is lightly browned.
+Let crust cool for at least 20 minutes.

 • While the crust is baking, line a baking sheet with paper towels.
 Generously season the tomato slices with salt.
 Place on the paper towels to absorb the excess liquid that is drawn out by the salt.